open-telemetry/opentelemetry-specification/oteps/4316-resource-provider.md

 ### Why were resources immutable in the first place?

-Use of the term "immutable" points at the real reason this requirement was initially added to the specification.When an application initially boots up, gathering some resources require async operations that may take time to acquire.
+Use of the term "immutable" points at the real reason this requirement was initially added to the specification.
+When an application initially boots up, gathering some resources require async operations that may take time to acquire.
 The start of the application must be delayed until all of these resources are resolved, otherwise the initial batches of telemetry would be poorly indexed.
 This initial telemetry is critical